HOW TO REGISTER FOR COURSES

 SEXUAL VIOLENCE PREVENTION TRAINING

 All students are required to complete the Sexual Violence Prevention Training (SVPT).
-Once the semester begins, you will be enrolled and it will appear as a course in D2L.
+If you have not already completed the training, you will be enrolled and it will appear as a course in D2L.
 Please be sure to complete the course within the first 10 days of the semester.
-Finally, if you have previously taken this at another Minnesota State College or University, please forward your documentation to email@example.com.
+Finally, if you have previously taken this at another Minnesota State College or University and the training shows up in your D2L, please forward your documentation to email@example.com.